 - The system now starts converting the macOS installer (.app) on your USB to bootable .DMG file.

 Double click on the macOS Install DMG file to check whether it is bootable.
 If yes, you will see a notification, “macOS detected.”
 It is also possible to burn this DMG file to a DVD or USB Pen Drive from Windows PCs using software like Transmac.

-Just in case you find difficulty, check our video on in converting your copy of macOS .app to bootable .dmg.
+Just in case you find any difficulty, check our video on converting macOS .app to bootable .dmg.